louismullie/temp-data/markdown_final/73f2d8a0-98bf-46bf-b014-fbbf2c1efb5f.md

 ### Symptom management in people dying with COVID-19: multinational observational study [^d1beeef4].
 BMJ Supportive & Palliative Care (2022).
 High credibility.

-Palliative care services that prescribed oxygen were less likely to have hospital palliative care teams (χ 2 = 9.16, p = 0.002).
+Palliative care services that prescribed oxygen were less likely to have hospital palliative care teams (χ² = 9.16, p = 0.002).

 Fifty seven services indicated how quickly medicines worked, with 43 (75.4%) responding that they worked within 30 min and 13 (22.8%) over 31 min (table 1).